Sankarraj-Subramani/GenQAChat-RAG-AI/README.md

 QA Automation Lead | AI/ML Enthusiast | EB2-NIW/EB1A Aspirant
 [GitHub](https://github.com/Sankarraj-Subramani) • [LinkedIn](https://www.linkedin.com/in/sankarraj-subramani-34254757)

-> 🌛 If you like this project, star it on GitHub and share it with your QA and AI community!
+> If you like this project, kindly star the repo and share with the QA + AI community! ⭐

+---